whaakman/azure-docs.nl-nl/articles/governance/policy/concepts/definition-structure.md

 ## <a name="mode"></a>Modus

-De **modus** is geconfigureerd, afhankelijk van het beleid dat is gericht op een Azure Resource Manager eigenschap of een bron provider eigenschap.
+De **modus** is geconfigureerd, afhankelijk van of het beleid is gericht op een Azure Resource Manager eigenschap of een bron provider eigenschap.

 ### <a name="resource-manager-modes"></a>Resource Manager-modi